 The Collaboration is providing short courses and graduate certificate and masters courses.
 The PALRC courses specifically address selected competences from A Global Register of Competences for Protected Area Practitioners.
 Launched at the World Conservation Conference in Hawaii in September 2016, this is a comprehensive directory of and user guide to the skills, knowledge and personal qualities required by managers, staff and stewards of protected and other conserved areas.
 This user guide is critical to the consideration of courses and course content which is adopted by the PALRC.

 We hope that other institutions will join the Collaboration in offering courses.
 Both Charles Darwin University and Charles Sturt University are now offering courses for the first time and the University of South Pacific is examining this.

 The Blue Mountains World Heritage Institute offers its first short course under the Collaboration in 2017.

 As the Protected Areas Learning and Research Collaboration initiative develops, we invite your comments, suggestions and support so that the Collaboration is relevant to your needs and aspirations.

-About the logo – the three allied elements reflect the coherent coupling of the associated areas of natural/cultural heritage protection, stewardship and conservation management, while referencing the three universities involved in the provenance of this trail blazing initiative.The members link and overlap to form a complete circle, representing the global framework of protected areas in the Asia, Pacific and Oceania regions.
+About the logo – the three allied elements reflect the coherent coupling of the associated areas of natural/cultural heritage protection, stewardship and conservation management, while referencing the three universities involved in the provenance of this trail blazing initiative.The members link and overlap to form a complete circle, representing the global framework of protected areas in Australia, Asia and the Pacific.

-There is an identified need throughout the world and particularly in the Asia, Pacific and Oceania regions for capacity building to support the development of protected area practitioners with the necessary knowledge, skills and competencies for effective management and care of protected area systems on land and sea.
+There is an identified need throughout the world and particularly in Australia, Asia and the Pacific for capacity building to support the development of protected area practitioners with the necessary knowledge, skills and competencies for effective management and care of protected area systems on land and sea.
 This need has been identified by the IUCN (International Union for the Conservation of Nature) and its members.